 Manufacturers tell us it’s impossible to make a city car more advanced and economical without drastically increasing the price, which would defeat the point of a cheap runaround.
 The electric Fiat 500 and even nearly-new examples of the discontinued Volkswagen e-up! are both considerably more expensive, even if running costs should be cheaper.
 The existing engines still do a reasonable job, with standard stop/start and the i10's small size helping them return over 50mpg.

 The upgraded engine in the i10 N Line is somewhat more modern, with a turbocharger giving it a peppy 99bhp.
 This isn't quite as much power as the Volkswagen up!
 GTI but it adds a welcome dose of power and excitement to the i10, which also gets well-judged suspension updates, a rorty exhaust, and has more standard kit than the VW.

 The i10 feels grown up on the road too, with its longer wheelbase and improved steering helping the i10 feel stable at higher speeds – even if there’s quite a bit of road noise.
 It's still nippy around town but only if you stick with the manual gearbox; we’d recommend avoiding the ponderous automatic unless you have to drive one.

 Two more car-buying boxes are ticked by Hyundai's competitive five-year/unlimited mileage warranty and an impressive roster of standard safety kit, but the i10 could only manage a disappointing three-star Euro NCAP safety rating when it was tested.
-Our pick is the SE Connect trim, bringing enough technology to give the i10 its big-car feel.
+Our pick is the Active trim, bringing enough technology to give the i10 its big-car feel.
 If your budget can stretch to the N Line, it's also sure to bring a smile to your face.